navisens/NaviDocs/API.iOS.md

 **Params**
 The `heading`, as a rotation in degrees.

+#### `inputGlobalCoordinatesLat(_ latitude: Double, longitude: Double, andTimestamp timestamp: Double)`
+This method allows you to feed in geodetic coordinates from an external positioning system (e.g. beacons/wifi) and running our internal algorithms to find an initial start point.
+The method expects: latitude, longitude and timestamp (in seconds since boot time).

+**Params**
+The latitude and longitude coordinates with the associated timestamp.

+#### `inputGlobalCoordinates(_ latitude: Double, longitude: Double, timestamp: Double, AndAngleThreshold angleThreshold: Double)`
+Same as the above method except with an angular threshold input in degrees (the default is 7.5 degrees).
+The angleThreshold specifies the minimum required accuracy for Navisens to initialize the position and heading.
+The lower the value the more accurate the initialization and longer the initialization period.
+The higher the value the faster the initialization and the lower the accuracy as a tradeoff for speed.

+**Params**
+The latitude and longitude coordinates and timestamp with the desired angular threshold in degrees.

 #### `setCartesianOffsetInMetersX(_ x: Double, Y y: Double)`
 Adds an offset to both x and y axes.
 So if you are running the SDK in the local XY frame, you can start at custom XY positions.